-- Credit risk the risk of facing economic loss as a result of counterparties being unable to fulfil their contractual obligations; - Market risk the risk of loss arising from potential adverse changes in the value or income of the firm's assets and liabilities due to a fluctuation in market rates, namely interest and FX rates; - Operational risk the risk of loss due to inadequate or failed internal processes, people and systems or external events.
-This includes financial crime risk which is the risk that the UK Group may be used for, or to facilitate, money laundering, terrorist financing and tax evasion and the risk of the UK Group or its members of staff breaching financial sanctions.
-This also includes Compliance risk, that the UK Group does not comply with laws, regulations and international rules, or accepted business practices or standards;
+- Credit risk the risk of facing economic loss as a result of counterparties being unable to fulfil their contractual obligations including losses arising as a result of concentrations of exposures; - Market risk the risk of loss arising from potential adverse changes in the value or income of the firm's assets and liabilities due to a fluctuation in market rates, namely interest and FX rates.
+Market risks are only considered for the banking book and limited to interest rate and currency exchange rate risks.
+Interest rate risk is driven by banking activity (lending and borrowing money, holding and issuing securities and gathering deposits) aimed to generate earnings from cash-flow;